http://www.cse.ohio-state.edu/~chandra/Chandra.JPGB. Chandrasekaran

 Professional Data

 Effective July 1, 1995, I am a Professor Emeritus in the Computer and Information Science Department.
-Effective October, I have an appointment as Senior Research Scientist and I will continue to be Director of The Ohio State University Laboratory for AI Research (LAIR).

 Email: chandra@cse.ohio-state.edu

-My CV: Click here for my CV.
+My CV: Click here for my out-of-date CV.

 My Research Interests